reubengt/todo-app-tdd/README.md

 ## Things we learnt

 - How to manipulate the DOM
+- How to use BEM
 - The DOM is rendered and if it is changed, it must be updated!
 - Callbacks
 - Cloning an array/object allows you to manipulate it and leave it unchanged
 - How to use git stash to prevent master conflicts when forgetting to branch
+- Using git diff to show the differences

 ## Issues addressed